-Before you can compile MATLAB® functions into Java® packages or use the generated Java packages in a Java development environment, you need to ensure that your Java environment is properly configured.
+Before you can use the generated Java® packages in a Java development environment, ensure that your Java environment is properly configured.
 You must verify that:

-Your system uses the same version of the Java Developer’s Kit (JDK™) as MATLAB.
+Your system uses a version of the Java Developer’s Kit (JDK™) that is compatible with MATLAB®.

 The MATLAB native library paths are properly configured.

-For updated Java system requirements, including versions of Java Developer's Kit (JDK) and Java Runtime Environment (JRE), see the supported compiler page at http://www.mathworks.com/support/compilers/current_release/.
+For updated Java system requirements, including versions of Java Developer's Kit (JDK) and Java Runtime Environment (JRE™), see the supported compiler page at https://www.mathworks.com/support/compilers/current_release/.

 To install the proper version of the JDK: